 Caching reduces the number of requests your website is responding to at a time.
 It is an integral component of WordPress website optimization.

 What Does a Caching Plugin Do?

-A caching plugin will create an exact replica of a dynamic website’s pages the first time someone visits it so those same pages don’t have to be recreated every single time a user views them after that.
-This, believe it or not, makes the loading time for the site twice as fast at minimum!
+A caching plugin will create an exact replica of a dynamic website's pages the first time someone visits it, so those same pages don't have to be recreated every single time a user views them after that.
+This, believe it or not, makes the loading time for the site twice as fast at a minimum!

 If you are searching for an excellent caching plugin, we recommend W3 Total Cache.

 This particular plugin is known to be quite easy to work with.

 To that end, we also recommend a CDN called Cloudflare, which happens to be compatible with W3 Total Cache.
 These two will make your site faster and more secure.

 We recommend using a CDN in order to improve your site's overall performance, and Cloudflare is a great option.